-In the fall of 1986 Mark grew tried of the frustrations of working on government projects and he jumped ship, becoming VTI’s first full time person.
+In the fall of 1986 Mark grew tired of the frustrations of working on government projects and he jumped ship, becoming VTI’s first full time person.
 George followed shortly thereafter and together they began to build the infrastructure for VTI and its initial products, including calibrated leaks and the first PC controlled AERO VAC Mass Spectrometer/RGA.
-Mark’s broad range of knowledge in multiple areas including physics, chemistry, electronics, computers and mathematics has made him VTI’s technical cornerstone earning him the title of Chief Scientist.
+Mark’s range of knowledge in multiple areas including physics, chemistry, electronics, computers and mathematics has made him VTI’s Chief Scientist.

 As in most small companies, Mark wears many hats.
 A recent project was automating VTI's largest vacuum chamber to date, 13 feet x 7 feet x 5 feet to helium leak test 460 gallon gas tanks for tractors.
 The customer liked the first system, so they purchased a second one.